PapaGateau/Push_Swap/README.md

 All numbers start as inputed in stack A. Stack B is empty.
 Only numbers at the top of each stack can be pushed to the other stack.
 Assigning a weight to each number in A stack gives us the order in which to place them at their final sorted position in B stack by using the least operations.

-The weight is = #rotations required to push from A stack + #rotations required on B stack before getting its sorted position at the top
+	Weight = #rotations required to push from A stack + #rotations required on B stack before getting its sorted position at the top

 ## Resources
 Algorithmic time complexity https://www.freecodecamp.org/news/time-complexity-of-algorithms/